-SOWER surveys, with a focus on resolving the substantial differences between estimates from the hazard-probability stratified estimator (the 'OK' model, Okamura and Kitakado, 2010) and those from the trackline conditional independence spatial estimator (the 'SPLINTR' model, Bravington and Hedley, 2010).
-As part of the intersessional process, a workshop was held in January 2011 in Bergen, Norway; deliberations continued here in Tromsø.
+The Committee reviewed progress made on the workplan developed last year to facilitate it agreeing abundance estimates of Antarctic minke whales from the IDCR/SOWER surveys, with a focus on resolving the substantial differences between estimates from the hazardprobability stratified estimator (the 'OK' model, Okamura and Kitakado, 2010) and those from the trackline conditional independence spatial estimator (the 'SPLINTR' model; (the 'SPLINTR' model, Bravington and Hedley, 2010).
+As part of the intersessional process, a workshop was held in January 2011 in Bergen, Norway; deliberations continued in Tromsø.

 Extensive new analyses for both methods were carried out and factor adjustments to each set of estimates were agreed.
 While these adjustments brought the estimates from the two methods much closer together, they remained different (Table 5).
 However, given the existing constructive collaboration and progress, the Committee believes that it is realistic to expect that the estimates will be reconciled by next year's meeting if an intersessional workshop is held.
 The reason for this is that the direction of future model development appears clear and achievable.
 A hazardprobability formulation of the SPLINTR model has been developed based on a very similar hazard-probability model to that used in the OK model.
 The preliminary results from this model have been extremely useful to the process of understanding the difference between the OK and SPLINTR estimates, and in identifying the path forward.
-The Committee therefore recommends that the Working Group on abundance estimation methods be re-established Annex R12.
+The Committee therefore recommends that the Working Group on abundance estimation methods be re-established Annex R.

 In conclusion, while the Committee regrets that it has not been able to provide reliable final estimates for the Antarctic minke populations this year, it should be possible next year.
-From preliminary calculations, the Committee agrees that the final estimates for each Area (see Fig. 2) will most likely lie between the numbers given by the two methods in Table 5 and be probably closer to the OK estimates.
+From preliminary calculations, the Committee agrees that the final estimates for each Area (see Fig. 3) will most likely lie between the numbers given by the two methods in Table 5 and be probably closer to the OK estimates.